-In the line of fire, Arab states urge Trump to deescalate Israel-Iran war
+In the line of fire, Arab states urge Trump to de-escalate Israel-Iran war

 Much is riding on the proposed meeting between U.S. and Iranian officials, with President Trump musing Tuesday that he may send both Mr. Witkoff and Vice President JD Vance to the talks.

-Saudi Arabia reportedly is using personal ties with President Trump and a shared business-first philosophy to push the White House to deescalate.
+Saudi Arabia reportedly is using personal ties with President Trump and a shared business-first philosophy to push the White House to de-escalate.

 “Not only the good relationship, but the natural chemistry that both Trump and MBS have, is and can be leveraged,” says Aziz Alghashian, a Saudi researcher and fellow at the Gulf International Forum.
 “All agree,” he stresses, that the war “is going to hinder these investments that will boost the American economy.”